Web Scraping APIs

 On this page

 Firecrawl is a web-scraping API built for AI: you hand it a URL and it hands back clean Markdown or JSON — no CSS selectors, no XPath, no HTML parsing on your end.
 It also ships an MCP (Model Context Protocol — a standard way for AI tools to call external services) server, so assistants like Claude, Cursor, and Codex can scrape the web through plain-language requests with zero code.
 Its FIRE-1 agent navigates JavaScript-heavy sites on its own, and an /interact endpoint clicks buttons and fills forms.
-The project has 111K+ GitHub stars and is used in production by SAP, Zapier, and Deloitte.
+The project has 130K+ GitHub stars (verified June 2026) and is used in production by teams including Zapier.

 Quick facts